MG Software.

 Frequently asked questions

-We work with this daily
+We work with this every day

-The same expertise you're reading about, we put to work for clients.
+The same expertise you are reading about, we put to work for clients across Europe.

-Discover what we can do
+See what we do

 Related articles

-CI/CD automates building, testing, and deploying code so development teams can ship to production reliably, multiple times per day instead of monthly.
+CI/CD automates the entire process of building, testing, and deploying code so development teams ship to production reliably, multiple times per day.
+Learn how pipelines work, which tools to choose, and what CI/CD delivers for your organization.

 From our blog